 What to bring

-We also recommend you bring a shawl or blanket to keep warm in the cooler months, and wear socks because you’ll remove your shoes before you come into the meditation room.
+In the cooler months, you might want to bring a shawl or blanket to keep warm.
+And wear or bring socks because you’ll remove your shoes before you come into the meditation room.

 Meditation is the practice of familiarising ourselves with our minds, and training our attention.

 Many people think that to meditate, you have to stop thinking or make your mind go blank.
 That’s mission impossible!
 Others think meditation is about relaxation.
 That’s not quite right either.
 Though meditation does help us relax.

 Instead, meditation is about learning to be aware of what our minds are doing and what we’re experiencing, as it’s happening.
 Over time, we learn to notice our mental and emotional state without being carried away by it.
 We learn to train our awareness so it becomes steadier and more spacious.